jmstogsdill/ksu-esports-tournament-bot/README.md

 - Screenshots can be included in a GitHub repository and embedded in README.md, simplifying the bot setup process
 - When creating the bot application, specify just the bot permissions that are actually needed instead of using "Administrator", as this is not considered best practice.
-- Finish implementation of Docker support to provide a convenient alternative to normal setup.
-Attempting to use the current Dockerfile included in this repository fails, seemingly because one of our dependencies in requirements.txt utilizes another library that isn't included in Python 3.12.6.
-However, we have been unable to determine what this library is.
+- Finish implementation of Docker support to provide a convenient and more portable alternative to normal setup.